 Driving through the typical Normandy countryside, we arrive at Bayeux, a medieval city which escaped from the worst of the WWII bombing.
 We visit the famous Tapestry made in the 11th century celebrating the conquest of England by William, Duke of Normandy.
 After lunch, we walk through the “bocage”, a Norman word to describe the unique, picture postcard landscape of woodland, pasture and meadows formed by dense hedges (a nightmare for the paratroops in the weeks after D-Day), interspersed with charming hamlets.
 We stop to taste the renowned local calvados, made from the fruit of the ubiquitous apple-orchards, local cider and homemade ice cream and visit an elegant 18th century manor.
 We settle in our stunning hotel in Port-en-Bessin, before a presentation on the D-Day Landings, the Battle for Normandy and the beaches we will explore tomorrow.

-After breakfast, we depart for a full day, fascinating and thought-provoking tour, by bus and on foot, of the famous and infamous Normandy beaches.
-We will visit St Mere Eglise, scene of the largest airborne night assault in history (800 planes) and centre of US 82nd Airborne operations; the German cemetery at La Cambe; the Pointe du Hoc where the battery has been left, as a memorial, as it was on D-Day.
+After breakfast, we depart for a full day's fascinating and thought-provoking tour of the famous and infamous Normandy beaches.
+We will visit St Mere Eglise, scene of the largest airborne night assault in history (800 planes) and center of US 82nd Airborne operations; the German cemetery at La Cambe; the Pointe du Hoc where the battery has been left, as a memorial, as it was on D-Day.

-After lunch, we walk along Omaha Beach for a guided tour of the US Cemetery, with time to reflect.
+After lunch, we pass by Omaha Beach and the US Cemetery, with time to reflect...

 “Look how many there are.